CHAPTER 35 BWV 3 Ach Gott, wie manches Herzeleid

 This movement has an opening idea of surprisingly powerful emotional impact considering it employs the simplest of harmonies; repeated chords 1 and 5.
 A new-found bliss casts aside the ′repressive cares′ referred to in the first line of text with a sense of overwhelming conviction.
 The sadness in the world of mortals is largely absent from this music which reflects the simple contentment of giving oneself to Jesus and allowing Him to carry our crosses.
 The duet bursts out with the joy of song and singing as the two voices rise and fall and, indeed, almost seem to compete in order to express their exuberant ecstasy, albeit contained within a refined and cultivated context.

 There is a degree of groundedness in the pulsating dotted rhythm theme between strings/oboe and continuo that marks the character of the ritornello theme and subsequently much of the movement.
+Bach always appears to choose the instruments he combines with strings very carefully in order to create the sounds he wants, not just to reinforce the line.
+Two oboes d’more and violins create a particularly distinctive colour here.

 This may be a suggestion of the swaying motion of bearing the cross to the place of execution; Bach has used dotted rhythms to convey this image elsewhere, most particularly in the Saint Matthew Passion.
 But there it is a strong visual image, here it is subdued, little more than a fleeting memory of the path Jesus took in order to take upon Himself the sins of suffering Christians.
 Furthermore, the image here is of Jesus bearing my individual cross, a metaphor for the dissolution of my sorrows, not His own nor the wider agonies of humanity.